-The PINNACLE Registry® is cardiology’s largest outpatient quality improvement registry, capturing data on coronary artery disease, hypertension, heart failure and atrial fibrillation.
+Veradigm Cardiology Registry (formerly PINNACLE Registry) is the largest outpatient quality improvement registry, capturing data on coronary artery disease, hypertension, heart failure and atrial fibrillation.

-The Diabetes Collaborative Registry® is the first clinical ambulatory registry aimed at tracking and improving the quality of diabetes and cardiometabolic care across the primary and specialty care continuum.
-This interdisciplinary effort is led by Veradigm and the American College of Cardiology in partnership with the American Diabetes Association, the American College of Physicians, the American Association of Clinical Endocrinologists and the Joslin Diabetes Center.
+Veradigm Metabolic Registry (formerly Diabetes Collaborative Registry) is the first clinical ambulatory registry aimed at tracking and improving the quality of diabetes and cardiometabolic care across the primary and specialty care continuum.
+This interdisciplinary effort was developed by the American College of Cardiology in partnership with the American Diabetes Association, the American College of Physicians, the American Association of Clinical Endocrinologists, and the Joslin Diabetes Center.

 Veradigm has partnered with the American College of Cardiology (ACC) to advance the next generation of real-world research on behalf of cardiovascular disease and diabetes patients around the world.
-As part of this partnership, Veradigm operates the PINNACLE Registry and the Diabetes Collaborative Registry.
+As part of this partnership, Veradigm operates the Veradigm Cardiology Registry and the Veradigm Metabolic Registry.